CasparKielwein/Aaargh/Monster.md

 ## Ganak
 Ganak are humans or members of other civilized ancestries that have become corrupted by the power of the titans.
 This can be contagious, leading to ganak outbreaks.
 They are somewhat mutated and their mind is twisted and savage.
 As such they resemble tolkiens orcs from the films or darkspawn from the dragon age series.
 While they can cooperate somewhat and also work with other servants of the titans to a degree, they are invariably savage and violent, favouring strong leaders like titanblooded.
 Ganak breed true and can multiply a fair bit faster than humans or most ancestries.
 It's not uncommon for them to have breeding camps where both female ganak and captives are used to make more ganak in an almost industrial fashion.
-Ganak don't mature much faster than humans though, still requiring 8 or 9 months of pregnancy and maybe 10 years after that until they approach combat readiness.
 Infected people that transform usually get a serious fever (which kills quite some infected) and emerge as ganak after maybe a week.
 Onset is typically a few days.
 Usually this happens when captives are force fed ganak blood, or when food and water supplies are tainted, often by sorcerous means.
 Ganak aren't very good farmers or craftsmen though, so wise leaders avoid converting their entire population and just keep some ganak on hand for times of war or when violence is otherwise needed, like supressing uprisings.